 Within the centralised and distributed clearing and settlement approaches, five options were identified.
 A summary of the evaluation has been provided below.
-The detailed analysis can be found in Appendix 1.
-Following our further analysis it is suggested that a centralised model would work best, though since this is an important decision, we are seeking consultation feedback.
-The following criteria have been used in suggesting a recommended approach to settlement and clearing.
+The detailed analysis can be found in Appendix 4.
+Following our further analysis and feedback received through the consultation process, it remains our recommendation that a centralised model would provide the best solution for the NPA.
+The following criteria were used in suggesting a recommended approach to settlement and clearing.

 Consideration Description Align to BoE RTGS system The settlement risk model for NPA must be aligned to the relevant functionality within the BoE's RTGS system.
 The settlement model should be liquidity efficient for participants, without jeopardising settlement finality and Committee on Payments and Markets Infrastructure - International Organisation of Securities Commission (CPMI-IOSCO) principles (the optimal model using 1 or 2 accounts, is yet to be assessed along with the approaches being adopted in the US and Europe).
 Settle in BoE money A key requirement for NPA is that settlement must be completed using BoE money.
 Increased funding available in real-time Participants should be able to adjust the value of funds earmarked against NSCs as close to near real-time as practicable possible with minimal manual steps.
 Flexible Settlement Setting multiple settlement cycles by payment type must be supported unless continuous settlement is employed.
-Attended (single) and unattended Settlement of attended and unattended payments must be supported, ideally via reference to a single risk position per participant. (bulk) payments The exact model is subject to the unattended platform decision.
+Attended (single) and unattended (bulk) Settlement of attended and unattended payments must be supported, ideally via reference to a single risk position per participant. payments The exact model is subject to the unattended platform decision.
 Provision of a single common interface to the new RTGS platform.
 24x7 The target architecture must enable real-time 24x7 settlement risk checking and periodic settlement output to the BoE.
 Reversals and Returns Must allow reversals and returns to be processed.